7 types of Artificial Intelligence

 ASI systems will be able to comprehend complex and nuanced human emotions, experiences and sentiments.
 Not only this, but it will also be able to generate emotions, beliefs, and desires of its own.
 Yikes.

 But don’t worry – yet.
-Super AI is still only hypothetical.
-The era of machines having superior problem-solving and decision-making capabilities to make judgments and independent decisions is far off.
+Super AI remains theoretical.
+The era of machines having superior problem-solving and decision-making capabilities to make independent judgments is still distant.
 Yet, some tech entrepreneurs predict we’ll likely reach the singularity in 7-30 years.
 Double yikes.

 AI-based on functionalities